In this section

 What is the status of hotels, resorts and lodging?

-As of Oct.
-16, all hotels and other types of lodging properties identified in the public health order that complete the NM Safe Certified program are permitted to expand to 60% maximum occupancy.
-Lodging properties that have not completed the NM Safe Certified program may still operate at 25% maximum capacity.
-Health care workers who are engaged in the provision of care of New Mexico residents or individuals utilizing lodging facilities for extended stays or as temporary housing shall not be counted for purposes of determining maximum occupancy.
+As of Nov.
+16, 2020, all hotels and other types of lodging properties identified in the public health order that complete the NM Safe Certified program are permitted to operate at 25% of maximum occupancy.
+Lodging properties that have not completed the NM Safe Certified program must close to the extent the property is not being utilized for the purposes of housing healthcare providers who are engaged in the provision of care to New Mexico residents, individuals for extended stays as temporary housing, or individuals who are quarantining.
+The foregoing groups of individuals shall not be counted for purposes of determining maximum occupancy.
 Lodging venues must abide by CSPs for all employers in addition to CSPs for hotels, resorts and lodging.